AdobeDocs/indesign-api-docs/README.md

 ## Working with the InDesign APIs
 You can use InDesign APIs in two ways:

-1. Consume the out of box APIs.
+1. Consume the out-of-box APIs.
 You can find these [API documentation here](https://adobedocs.github.io/indesign-api-docs/).
 2. Expose your own APIs with the help of custom scripts.
 You can find the documentation [here](#exposing-your-own-apis).

 We will cover both scenarios in the coming sections, but first, let us go over the common points.
-We'll discuss various points below and; their examples can be seen in conjunction with the API documentation shared above.
+We'll discuss various points below, and their examples can be seen in conjunction with the API documentation shared above.
-### Understanding body of the request
+### Understanding the body of the request
-As shown in the [skeleton request](#accessing-apis) above, there are three main parts of the body of the request.
+As shown in the [skeleton request](#accessing-apis) above, there are three main parts to the body of the request.
 Here’s the information to understand these parts and their significance:

 1. "assets": This part is where the caller can specify input assets for the request to be processed successfully.
 More information can be found [below](#provide-input-assets).
 2. "outputs": Specify the locations where to upload the output assets.
 You can find More more details can be found here[below](#provide-output-assets).
 In the absence of this, the outputs assets are stored in a temporary repository, and a pre-signed URL will be shared for those assets, which will be valid for 24hrs.
 3. "params": Specify information regarding what to do with the input assets.

-    You can refer to [API documentation](https://adobedocs.github.io/indesign-api-docs/) for more details.
+    Refer to [API documentation](https://adobedocs.github.io/indesign-api-docs/) for more details.
 ### Provide input assets
 The platform supports multiple asset types.
 These asset types signify storage repositories from which the platform can download.
-You can provide the input asset information within the "assets" array .
+You can provide the input asset information within the "assets" array.
 Here are the supported types :
 <table style="background-color:White;">
   <tr>
     <th>storageType</th>